NiniolaX/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups, prints all groups the current user is a part of 3-new_owner, changes owner of file hello to betty 4-empty, creates an empty file hello
+5-execute, adds execute permission to owner of file hello